chetanjain/demo-repo/README.md

 # demo-repo
 Demo for self learning

-Some learning of the Git
+Some learning of the Git. hello